Diplomado in Mexican Public Law and Policy

 - Classification of the different types of constitutional judicial review

 - Foundations of the Inter-American Human Rights System

-- Inter-American Commission of Human Rights and its defense mechanisms
+- Inter-American Commission of Human Rights and its protection mechanisms

-- Inter-American Court of Human Rights and its defense mechanisms
+- Inter-American Court of Human Rights and its protection mechanisms

-- The impact of the rulings of the Inter-American Human Rights System bodies
+- The impact of rulings of the Inter-American Human Rights System bodies

 - The socio-economic system of Mexico’s constitutionalism